GErP83/SlimRequest/README.md

 - can call basic HTTP/HTTPS request: GET, POST, PUT, PATCH, DELETE
 - can check internet availability, returns NETWORK error, you don't need to check it yourself
 - you don't have to worry about main thread using
+- can set a base url for REST api
 - can set content type like "application/json; charset=utf-8"
 - can add params for the requests with key/value pair, like addParam("name", "Josh")
 - can add header for the requests with key/value pair, same as param